 Ship Simulator And Bridge Teamwork With Bridge Resource Management

-Trainees who would like to take this course should have a minimum of twelve months watch keeping experience as officer in charge of a navigational watch and should also have completed a course of training which meets or exceeds the standard set out in IMO Assembly resolution A.483 (XII), Training in radar observation and plotting (see IMO Model Course 1.07)
+Trainees wishing to enter this course should have a minimum of six month watchkeeping experience as officer in charge of a navigational watch and should also have completed a course of training which meets or exceeds the standard set out in IMO Assembly resolution A.483 (XII), Training in radar observation and plotting (see IMO Model Course 1.07)